Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 ### Code
 *	Code institute for the knowledge and use of there code practices -https://courses.codeinstitute.net/login
 *   google maps auto complete - https://developers.google.com/maps/documentation/javascript/examples/places-searchbox
-*	Tutorial on how to use the google maps place api with near by bussines search https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js/#0
+*	Tutorial on how to use the google maps place api with near by business search https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js/#0
 *	Bootstrap- for style sheet , nav bar  https://getbootstrap.com/
 *	Google maps platfrom - for documentation to help me understand how to impletement the map with a key and how to customise my own map https://developers.google.com/places/web-service/search
 *	W3schools – for tutorials and code uses -https://www.w3schools.com/